stonemjs/docs/src/docs/architecture/build.md

 Before a Stone.js system can run, it must be built.

-Stone.js leverages the most recent ECMAScript features — including the [2023-11 decorators proposal](https://github.com/tc39/proposal-decorators) — to provide a modern, expressive, and powerful developer experience.
+Stone.js leverages the most recent ECMAScript features, including the [2023-11 decorators proposal](https://github.com/tc39/proposal-decorators), to provide a modern, expressive, and powerful developer experience.
 However, these features are not yet natively supported across all JavaScript runtimes, which makes the build step essential.

-This phase is not part of the Continuum Architecture itself — it’s the preparation step that ensures your code is compatible, optimized, and ready to run *anywhere*.
+This phase is not part of the Continuum Architecture itself, it’s the preparation step that ensures your code is compatible, optimized, and ready to run *anywhere*.

 The build process transforms your source files into deployable artifacts:
-- `dist/index.mjs` — the universal entry point for your server or backend app
+- `dist/index.mjs`, the universal entry point for your server or backend app
-- `dist/index.html` — the HTML entry point for your frontend (SPA)
+- `dist/index.html`, the HTML entry point for your frontend (SPA)

-Whether you're targeting Node.js, the browser, or serverless platforms, this phase ensures you ship a lightweight and fully functional artifact — with no need for `node_modules` or runtime compilation.
+Whether you're targeting Node.js, the browser, or serverless platforms, this phase ensures you ship a lightweight and fully functional artifact, with no need for `node_modules` or runtime compilation.

 Let’s explore how it works.

 ## Build Commands

 Stone.js projects come with built-in scripts that simplify development and production workflows.
-These commands are designed to help you iterate quickly in development and produce clean, optimized builds for deployment — with zero runtime dependencies.
+These commands are designed to help you iterate quickly in development and produce clean, optimized builds for deployment, with zero runtime dependencies.

 ### `npm run dev` or `npm run serve`